google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 Travel Like a Pro

-Saugerties Lighthouse was modernized by 1854, further ensuring it could become a tourist attraction and eventually a historic light station, since it might last for a while.
-In fact, it lasted long enough for Congress to appropriate more money for the present lighthouse to be built.
+Saugerties Lighthouse was modernized by 1854, further ensuring it could become a tourist attraction and eventually a historic light station or even a hotel, since it might last for a while.
+In fact, it lasted long enough for Congress to give more money for the present lighthouse to be built.

 Saugerties Lighthouse Sign